Chesterhuang1999/Veri-qec/README.md

 <!-- This is the documentation for the artifacts attached to the paper 'Efficient Formal Verification of Quantum Error Correcting Programs'.
 As introduced in the paper, the artifacts include two modules, a verified verifier in Coq and an automatic verifier, Veri-QEC in Python. -->
-# Veri-qec: A prototype tool for automatic verification of quantum error correcting programs
+# Research Artifact for Paper 'Efficient Formal Verification for Quantum Error Correcting Programs'

 ## Basic Information
 - Artifact: Veri-QEC (A **Verification** tool for **Quantum Error Correcting** Programs)